 For the most part, Nutribullet devices have decent construction and durability thanks to their use of BPA-free plastic, but overall, the quality certainly doesn’t hold five stars.
-For instance, due to the non-microwaveable plastic parts, some might consider this company’s bullet-styled blenders to be slacking in comparison to competitor brands.
+For instance, due to the non-microwavable plastic parts, some might consider this company’s bullet-style blenders to be slacking in comparison to competitor brands.

 Also regarding quality, there are a couple of things important to note.